kavyapasumarti-2026/AI_RECRUITER/README.md

 The focus was on building a practical, explainable, and recruiter-friendly prototype that can be extended into a production-ready hiring assistant.

 ---
+## Conclusion

+This project demonstrates how semantic AI can improve candidate screening by understanding context instead of relying solely on keyword matching.
+By combining semantic embeddings with hybrid scoring and explainable recommendations, the system provides recruiters with a practical and transparent way to identify the most relevant candidates.

 ## Thank you!